dfelinto/blender-manual/manual/editors/preferences/save_load.rst

       (i.e. blend-files when loading a complete Blender setting).
       The selection of file types may be changed in the file region.

-   Show Hidden Files/Data-locks
+   Show Hidden Files/Data-Blocks
-      Hide files which start with ``.`` on File Browsers and ID selector.
+      Hide files which start with ``.`` in File Browsers and data IDs.

       .. hint::